Tundra Semiconductor

-Tundra has design centers in North America: Ottawa, Eau Claire, Wisconsin and in Hyderabad, India.
-Its sales offices are located in Europe, and throughout North America, and Asia Pacific.
+Tundra had design centers in North America: Ottawa, Eau Claire, Wisconsin and in Hyderabad, India.
+Its sales offices were located in Europe, and throughout North America, and Asia Pacific.

 In 2004, Tundra joined with IBM and others to form Power.org, an organization devoted to drive development and adaptation of Power ISA computers.

 History

 Although Tundra was incorporated as an entity in 1995, its history goes back to 1983 as Calmos Semiconductor, which was subsequently acquired in 1989 by Newbridge Networks Corporation, where it became known as Newbridge Microsystems and in 1995 was spun out as Tundra Semiconductor.
 In June 2009 Tundra was acquired by IDT.

 Calmos

 Former MicroSystems International and Mosaid employee John Roberts founded Calmos Microsystems in April 1983.
 The company was initially run out of his home in Kanata and moved to a facility on Edgewater Road in Kanata once the company had raised $800,000 in funds.

 The company originally planned to design and produce gate array integrated circuits, or chips, for Canadian and U.S. customers.
 During the design phase, the market dried up and forced the company to focus on developing application-specific circuits.
 These application-specific circuits would later be incorporated into a larger circuits for other applications.
 It ended up being a profitable niche that saw the company through the early 1980s memory market slump.

 By October 1985, Calmos had raised additional funds, bringing the total to $1.4 million, had grown to 15 employees and had yearly revenue of $1.5 Million.
 In order to increase sales and grow the business, John Roberts looked for a CEO with experience in the U.S. semiconductor market.
 Adam Chowaniec, who had left Commodore International's Semiconductor division was brought on board as President, while John Roberts became the Executive VP of R&D.